Insurance companies are big money businesses.

 Health insurance policies differ in the amount and type of treatment they will cover, but typically, they’ll cover (either partially or fully) one or more of the following services that 1 Method provides:

-The above isn’t an exhaustive list.
 In most cases, your health insurance will cover and require pre-certification, initial screening, and assessment.
 In turn, your diagnosis and to what degree a procedure or intervention is medically necessary will dictate how much coverage you will receive.
-Basic residential treatment may receive 100 percent insurance coverage, but add in amenities like a private suite and you may end up paying a higher out-of-pocket fee.
+Additional amenities, like a private suite, may result in an out-of-pocket fee.

-The Affordable Care Act (ACA) of 2008 and Mental Health Parity and Addiction Equity Act strengthened the requirement that your health insurance company covers behavior and mental health disorders (i.e. addiction, SUD, anxiety, depression, etc.) in a way that’s comparable to any other medical condition.
-In other words, although your insurer may make accessing benefits difficult – they have to cover treatment with 1 Method to the same extent they would cover treatment for diabetes or other medical issues.
-And the better news is this: If you’re looking for help covering the costs of treatment, the ACA ensured you don’t have to worry about being denied coverage on the basis of a pre-existing condition.
+The Affordable Care Act (ACA) of 2008 and Mental Health Parity and Addiction Equity Act strengthened the requirement that your health insurance company covers behavior and mental health disorders (addiction, SUD, anxiety, depression, etc.) in a way that’s comparable to any other medical condition.
+In addition, we believe the better news is this: If you’re looking for help covering the costs of treatment, the ACA ensured you don’t have to worry about being denied coverage on the basis of a pre-existing condition.

 What are the non-insurance options?

-Verifying your insurance coverage is quick and easy.
+Verifying your insurance coverage is quick and easy, if you know what you are doing.
 Our insurance specialists can usually complete verification in about an hour.
-As part of our commitment to making 1 Method as affordable as possible for you and your family, we work with various providers to maximize your insurance coverage, so that you receive all of the benefits to which you are entitled.
+As part of our commitment to making 1 Method as accessible as possible for you and your family, we will work with your insurance provider to help ensure you receive all of the benefits to which you are entitled.

 The Cost of Rehab: Paying for 1 Method

 We accept most major PPO insurance plans to help cover the cost of treatment.
-In fact, we have years of experience working with insurance companies and will handle all the back and forth with them to determine the specifics of your coverage.
+We have years of experience working with insurance companies and will handle all the back and forth with them to determine the specifics of your coverage.
 We work directly with your insurance company so you can focus your energy on treatment and recovering.

 The cost of treatment at 1 Method is based on each client’s level of care, individualized needs, and treatment plan.
 Contact admissions at 1 (800) 270-1389 for an estimate of treatment costs based on a confidential consultation.